ruru4143/javascript_stuff/README.md

 here you can find various greasmonkey scripts and bookmarklets.

+All [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) are stored in html files, ready to be opened and bookmarked.
+The rest are [Greasemonkey](https://en.wikipedia.org/wiki/Greasemonkey) scripts.

 ## scripts:

 * random autoindex - selects a random videofile/folder (depends if a folder exists) in an autoindex